 Custody matters are taken very seriously in Illinois.
 As such, the “best interest of the child” standard is the primary guideline used by courts in determining custody arrangements.
-This standard essentially prioritizes the child’s well-being, health, and safety above all else.
-The elements the court will take into account when deciding custody include the following:
+This helps ensure that the ultimate decision is suitable for the unique needs of the child rather than relying on assumptions.
+As such, the courts will take a number of factors into consideration rather than using one element to make a decision.

 - The age and health of each parent